-Interpretation-Peer review documentation prepared during system and Engagement Reviews, with the exception of those documents described in the following paragraphs, should be retained by the reviewing firm, the administering entity, and the association in an association formed review team (if applicable) until 120 days after the peer review is completed (see Interpretation No. 25-2).
+Interpretation-Peer review documentation prepared during system and engagement reviews, with the exception of those documents described in the following paragraphs, should be retained by the reviewing firm, the administering entity, and the association in an association formed review team (if applicable) until 120 days after the peer review is completed (see Interpretation No. 25-2) or 42 months if firm is unenrolled or does not perform engagements requiring a peer review.